 During his residency training Nathanson recognized that although abortion was illegal, by understanding how to work the system, New York City hospitals were still performing D&C abortions for supposed miscarriages – that were in fact healthy pregnancies.
 He also noted the disparity in the quality of care for patients depending on their economic background.

 Nathanson’s tyrannical father led him to share a natural affinity for the anti-establishment, anti-authority culture of the 1960’s.
 He despised the medical establishment’s maintenance of what he saw as an unjust and unsafe tolerance of illegal abortion.

 As an ob-gyn physician Nathanson became an essential front man in the campaign to repeal existing abortion laws.
-Author Terry Beatley details in her book the unfolding events and key players (and the use of deception, misinformation and outright lies) leading up to the legalization of abortion in New York in 1970 and the Roe V Wade Supreme Court decision in 1973 legalizing abortion in all 50 states.
+Author Terry Beatley details in her book the unfolding events and key players (and the use of deception, misinformation and outright lies) leading up to the legalization of abortion; first in New York in 1970 and then with the Roe V Wade Supreme Court decision in 1973 legalizing abortion in all 50 states.